ethereum/homestead-guide/source/using-ethereum-the-basics/mining.rst

 .. code-block:: bash

- ethminer -G -M --opencl-device XX
+ ethminer -G -M --opencl-device X

-Use ethminer --list-devices to list possible numbers to substitute for the XX.
+Use ethminer ``--list-devices`` to list possible numbers to substitute for the X {0, 1, 2,...}.